 Highlights of Hill-Stead

-One-hour guided tour of the museum—Tuesday through Sunday between 10am and 4pm, on the hour and half-hour, with the last tour at 3 pm.
+One-hour guided tour of the museum.
+Offered Thursday through Sunday between 10 am and 4 pm, on the hour and half-hour, with the last tour at 3 pm.
 No advanced purchase required.

 Special Admission Programs